Bozeman, Montana

-Bozeman (/ˈboʊzmən/ BOHZ-mən) is a city and the county seat of Gallatin County, Montana, United States.
-Located in southwest Montana, the 2020 census put Bozeman's population at 53,293, making it the fourth-largest city in Montana.
-It is the principal city of the Bozeman, MT Micropolitan Statistical Area, consisting of all of Gallatin County with a population of 118,960.
-It is the largest micropolitan statistical area in Montana, the fastest growing micropolitan statistical area in the United States in 2018, 2019 and 2020, as well as the second-largest of all Montana's statistical areas.
+Bozeman (/ˈboʊzmən/ BOHZ-mən) is a city in and the county seat of Gallatin County, Montana, United States.
+The 2020 United States census put Bozeman's population at 53,293, making it Montana's fourth-largest city.
+It is the principal city of the Bozeman, Montana, Metropolitan Statistical Area, consisting of all of Gallatin County, with a population of 118,960.
+It is the second-largest of Montana's statistical areas.

 History

 Early history

-For many years, indigenous people of the United States, including the Shoshone, Nez Perce, Blackfeet, Flathead, Crow Nation and Sioux traveled through the area, called the "Valley of the Flowers".
+For many years, indigenous people of the United States, including the Shoshone, Nez Perce, Blackfeet, Flathead, Crow and Sioux traveled through the area, called the "Valley of the Flowers".
 The Gallatin Valley in particular, in which Bozeman is located, was primarily within the territory of the Crow people.
+The founder John Bozeman was very pivotal in the forming what is today known as Bozeman.
+He was in the area around the time of the gold rush.
+He was also killed in a mysterious way.
+He and one of his friends were hiking to a neighboring town when Blackfeet attacked and killed Bozeman.